8 Neuromarketing Principles Used by Airbnb To Optimise Their Sign-Up Form

 When a field has been successfully completed, it is clearly highlighted with a green outline.
 The Zeigarnik Effect is a cognitive bias that demonstrates how individuals feel dissonance and unease if they only half complete tasks — so by highlighting the progress made during the sign-up process you can remind visitors of how far through the process they are and encourage them to see it through until the end.
 It’s also a nice way of giving the customer a sense of completion and closure which is equally important for happiness and satisfaction.

 On the flipside, it’s just as important to clearly notify customers when there is an issue with one of their completed fields.
 There’s nothing more frustrating or annoying than being told your form won’t submit but with no hint of where any errors might be.
 Make it quick, obvious and easy for them to see (thereby appealing to the Cognitive Ease bias) and rectify any errors to ensure frustration doesn’t lead to a swift exit.

 So, take a leaf out of Airbnb’s book (aka form design), and appeal to your customers’ desire for clarity, guidance and autonomy, and watch those sign-ups roll in!

-If you want to learn more about how cognitive biases can help you to effectively engage and encourage your visitors to convert then check out Scenario.
-This new platform takes the guess work out of optimisation as it selects tactics (based on these persuasion principles) specific to your website and your audience and then allows you to easily test your changes (in the A/B format).
+If you want to learn more about how cognitive biases can help you to effectively engage and encourage your visitors to convert then check out Convertize.
+This innovative platform takes the guess work out of optimisation as it selects tactics (based on these persuasion principles) specific to your website and your audience and then allows you to easily test your changes (in the A/B format).